Are you wondering, How to Care for your Hydrangea?

-Most hydrangeas will do best in morning sun/afternoon shade, or filtered sun, especially for flowering.
+Most hydrangeas will do best in morning sun and afternoon shade, or filtered sun, especially for flowering.
 Some will perform in full sun.

 Plant your hydrangeas using the same soil from the hole, but lightly amending with compost, pine soil conditioner, etc. Be sure to mulch over the root system of the hydrangeas to keep those roots cool, help preserve good soil moisture, and add organic matter back to the soil